Hilaire Belloc and G. K. Chesterton: Accusations of antisemitism

 Both Belloc and Chesterton were accused of antisemitism during their lifetime and interest in their beliefs about Jews has continued following their deaths.
 While Belloc was writing The Missing Masterpiece, for example, the two's correspondence shows that Belloc requested Chesterton draw the "swindlers and fakers and stealers [...] recognizable as Jews without mentioning they are".
-Pearce, however, argues that accusations of Belloc's antisemitism are "patently absurd" and puts Chesterton as "one of the first to speak out when the real testing time came".
-In 1989, the Anglo-Jewish authors Anthony Read and David Fisher defended both in their work on early Jewish persecution in Nazi Germany, describing them as "prejudiced" but "not anti-semitic".
+Pearce, however, argues that accusations of Belloc's antisemitism are "patently absurd" and describes Chesterton as "one of the first to speak out when the real testing time came".
+The Anglo-Jewish authors Anthony Read and David Fisher defended both in their work on early Jewish persecution in Nazi Germany, describing them as "prejudiced" but "not anti-semitic".

 Belloc scoffed at accusations of antisemitism himself.
 During the Marconi scandal, he strictly denied antisemitism as a motivator, stating that although Jewish financiers made up a large part of the financial system he railed against, he sympathised with "a great mass of the Jewish race which is poor, and which is oppressed, and which is persecuted".
 Following the outbreak of World War II, Belloc remarked that "as for me, I get along famously with them".
 When interviewed by Hugh Kingsmill and Hesketh Pearson in 1946, Belloc remarked: "I'm not an anti-Semite.
 I love 'em, poor dears.
 My best secretary was a Jewess.
 Poor darlings.
 It must be terrible to be born with the knowledge that you belong to the enemies of the human race [because of the Crucifixion]."

 The British literary scholar Bernard Bergonzi accused Chesterton of antisemitism as well, calling it an import of Belloc's and Cecil's views and arguing that it "disfigures his work".
 Still, although he died before the Second World War, Chesterton was horrified by interwar efforts by the Nazis against the Jews and wrote invective against it.
 In The Well and the Shallows, published in 1935, Chesterton castigated the Nazis for their unjust actions against the Jews and remarked that although he and Belloc "began in the days of Jewish omnipotence by attacking the Jews, [we] will now probably die defending them".
 In his final months, Chesterton echoed those sentiments, writing:

 In our early days Hilaire Belloc and myself were accused of being uncompromising anti-Semites.
-Today, although I still think there is a Jewish problem, I am appalled by the Hiterlite atrocities.
+Today, although I still think there is a Jewish problem, I am appalled by the Hitlerite atrocities.
 They have absolutely no reason or logic behind them.
-It is quite obviously the expedient of a man who has been drive to seeking a scapegoat, and has found with relief the most famous scapegoat in European history, the Jewish people.
+It is quite obviously the expedient of a man who has been driven to seeking a scapegoat, and has found with relief the most famous scapegoat in European history, the Jewish people.
 I am quite ready to believe now that Belloc and I will die defending the last Jew in Europe.